 Best Yet: Twitter Movie Trailer

-This one not only has it’s own song, but the best parody of the magnitude quote with “140 words per post?”
+This one not only has its own song, but the best parody of the magnitude quote with “140 words per post?”
 “140 characters.”

 (Brought to me to you by TechCrunch, of course)